 Unfortunately, he was not to enjoy a long life practising his medical skills.
 He died unmarried age thirty two, on the 29th June 1813.[xxiii]

 James Burns was the eighth child born in 1789.[xxiv]
 Commerce and shipping, not medicine, along with his brother George, was to be his professional occupation.
 Initially they set up as general merchants in Glasgow in 1818.[xxv]
 By 1824 the business was located in Miller street, as general merchants at number 49, and as agents for Liverpool Traders at number 45, employing David Hutcheson there, whom we will meet again.
 At number 39 were the Liverpool Shipping offices, the brothers listed as agents.
-At the Liverpool end of this enterprisee the agents and owners of the business were Mathie and Theakstone.
-They had six sailing vessels, the Edinburgh, Glasgow, Liverpool, Manchester, Mersey and the Java.[xxvi]
+At the Liverpool end of this enterprisee the agents and owners of the business were Mathie and Theakstone, the partnership owning six sailing vessels, the Edinburgh, Glasgow, Liverpool, Manchester, Mersey and the Java.[xxvi]

 Around 1839 James purchased the estate of Kilmahew in Dunbartonshire having previously bought the neighbouring estate of Bloomhill.
 As he got older he became more interested in estate improvement eventually retiring from business to devote his time to that activity.[xxvii]

-He married Margaret Smith in 1825[xxviii] but it was short lived as she died in 1830 of consumption[xxix].
-His second wife was Margaret Shortridge whom he married in 1835[xxx].
-Both his marriages were performed by his father John.
+He married Margaret Smith in 1825[xxviii] but the marriage was short lived as she died in 1830 of consumption[xxix].
+His second wife was Margaret Shortridge whom he married in 1835[xxx], both marriages being performed by his father John.
 They had one child John William Burns born in 1837.[xxxi]
 Margaret Shortridge also pre deceased him dying in 1860[xxxii], James died at Kilmahew Castle in 1871.[xxxiii]

 The grandfather of George Arbuthnot Burns, was born in the Barony parish on the 10th December 1795.[xxxiv]
 His schooling began privately with a Mr. Angus as his tutor in grammar, simultaneously attending a writing school, tutored by a Mr. Stevenson.
 Following this preparatory education, he then attended the Grammar School (which became the High School of Glasgow) leaving there, after circa seven years, in 1812.[xxxv]